bassmaster187/TeslaLogger/wallbox.md

 Go to admin panel / Extras / Wallbox

-Choose your wallbox and set the host name of your wallbox e.g: http://192.168.1.174
+Choose your wallbox and set the host name of your wallbox e.g: http://192.168.1.174 Make sure you don't forget http:// or https:// at your host settings.
+Just the IP address won't work!

 ## Param
 Some types of wallboxes needs some special params to work as expected.